samestrin/advanced-console-log/README.md

 logger.error("This is an async error message");
 ```

-or you can directly call the async versions of log methods if you prefer non-blocking operations:
+or you can directly call the async versions of log methods if you prefer:

 ```js
 logger.infoAsync("This is an async info message");